 Fasting, has long been associated with mental acuity.
 In fact Ancient Greek Philosophers such as Pytharagos, Plato and Socrates used fasting to enhance mental acuity and creativity.

-Protein production is believed to increase in the brain during fasting periods which in turn may strengthen the synapses and promote neuron growth.
+Protein production increases in the brain during fasting periods.
+Which may strengthen the synapses and promote neuron growth.

-Fasting is also believed to trigger the production of numerous chemicals in the body that promote neural health particularly the areas of the brain responsible for memory and learning.
+The production of chemicals in the body promoting neural health may be triggered when fasting.
+In particular the areas of the brain responsible for memory and learning.

-Increased mental acuity due to fasting may be a response mechanism passed on from earlier generations when we were required to hunt for our food.
-In general terms the thinking is, if you are hungry, your mind is potentially more alert.
+Increased mental acuity due to fasting may be a response mechanism passed on from earlier generations.
+In general terms the thinking is, if you are hungry, your mind is more alert.

-When it comes to low carb dieting, some studies have also demonstrated an improvement in memory for those already mentally impaired with the rate of improvement correlating directly with Ketone levels in the bloodstream.
+When it comes to low carb dieting, studies have shown improvement in memory for the mentally impaired.
+The rate of improvement in these cases correlating with ketone levels in the bloodstream.

 Our bodies are constantly repairing and replacing cells.
-When we are eating regularly, our digestive system requires a great deal of energy.
-In the case of digesting Protein it may require up to 30% of the total calories absorbed from the food itself.
+When we are eating normally, our digestive system requires a great deal of energy.
+In the case of digesting protein the body may allocate up to 30% of the calories absorbed for digestion.